 Martin Hofer is an old dog in the world of supply chain management; his expert opinion is widely admired in the industry.
 He started as a project manager at Wassermann AG in 1997; today, he is a Partner at valantic and Managing Director of the valantic Competence Center Supply Chain Excellence, which merged with Wassermann AG in 2017.
-We spoke to Martin about companies’ current challenges with regard to supply chain management, about the changes since the merger with the valantic Group, and the future of the industry.
+In our series of articles entitled “5 Questions for…”, we spoke to Martin about companies’ current challenges with regard to supply chain management, about the changes since the merger with the valantic Group, and the future of the industry.

 Martin, since 2017, Wassermann AG, which for decades was one of the leading supply chain management providers on the German market, has been under valantic’s umbrella.
 You experienced the times at Wassermann AG live and you also worked under the company’s founder, Otto Wassermann.
 What has changed for the company since then?